OPERATION OF THE ASTROLABE

 meteor shower radiant, galactic center, deepsky feature, &c.
 Targets

-typicly are cataloged by their RA and DE, whence the lack of a true RA
+typicly are cataloged with their RA and DE.
+The lack of a true RA

-Unless the planet wanders more than a few degrees from the
+If the planet's latitude is only a few degrees from the ecliptic,

-ecliptic, it is usual to ignore its latitude and place it on the
+it is usual to ignore the latitude and place the planet on the

 ecliptic according to its longitude.